-Emily Miller (they/them/theirs) is an organizer, advocate, and clinician based in Philadelphia, PA.
+Emily Miller (they/them/theirs) is an organizer, advocate, and therapist based in unceded Lenape land (Philadelphia, PA).
 Emily was diagnosed with insulin-dependent diabetes at age 8 and has had to ration insulin and supplies multiple times in their life.
 They led the development of MAD’s trauma-informed peer support process.
-Emily uses their own intersectional experience as a disabled, queer person of color to inform their clinical work, having worked extensively with survivors of trauma, including children, survivors of domestic and sexual violence, and those struggling with addiction and serious mental illness.
-Emily will be graduating with an MS in Clinical Mental Health Counseling from Villanova University in May 2022 and is seeking to create accessible mental health care to help diabetics and other disabled/chronically ill folks heal from the trauma forced on them by the hands of the medical industrial complex.
+Emily uses their own intersectional experience as a disabled, fat, queer person of color to inform their clinical work, having worked extensively with survivors of trauma, survivors of domestic and sexual violence, and those struggling with addiction and serious mental illness.
+Emily holds a Masters of Science in Clinical Mental Health Counseling from Villanova University.
+They seek to create accessible mental health care to help diabetics and other disabled/chronically ill folks heal from the trauma forced on them by the hands of the medical industrial complex.
 Emily is the community education working group leader.